sathovsepyan/game-store/README.md

     <tr>
     <td>  </td>
     <td>  </td>
     <td> Browse of games, the store itself where the games can be bought.
-Including the search of games, and games should have a category
+Including the search of games, and games should have a category.
 Inventory of games acquired by a given player
  </td>
     <td>  </td>